Paraguay - Country Commercial Guide

 Overview

-Paraguay’s landlocked location in the heart of South America, and at the confluence of the Paraguay and Parana Rivers, places the country at an advantageous position along many of the continent’s principal trade routes.
-The Paraguay and Parana Rivers jointly form a 3,302-kilometer waterway system connecting Argentina, Brazil, Bolivia, Paraguay, and Uruguay.
-It is a major transportation route between the continent’s interior and the Atlantic Ocean through the Rio de la Plata, and carries nearly 80 percent of Paraguay’s trade.
+Although landlocked, Paraguay’s location at the confluence of the Paraguay and Parana Rivers places the country at an advantageous position along many of the continent’s principal trade routes.
+The Paraguay and Parana Rivers jointly form a 3,302-kilometer waterway system connecting Argentina, Bolivia, Brazil, Paraguay, and Uruguay.
+It is a major transportation route between the continent’s interior and the Atlantic Ocean through the Rio de la Plata and carries nearly 80 percent of Paraguay’s trade.
 At present, the movement of goods on the waterway includes manufactured products, grains, oilseeds, oils and by-products, ore, minerals, steel, and petroleum.
-However, Paraguay needs significant infrastructure investments to improve its portion of the waterway and better leverage its strategic location.
+However, Paraguay needs infrastructure investments to improve its portion of the waterway and better leverage its strategic location.

 Sub-Sector Best Prospects